nextthingco/docs/Gadget-docs/source/includes/_build.md

       - started
 ```

-If any of these processes fail Gadget will output an error along with suggestions of what may be the issue.
-Go to the troubleshooting section LINK for more information.
+If any of these processes fail, Gadget will output an error along with suggestions of what may be the issue.
+Go to the [troubleshooting section](http://ntc-docs-unstable.surge.sh/gadget.html#troubleshooting) for more information.

 ### 8. Logs and Status